[Image1][English/日本語]The Tokyo Olympics is over and the Paralympics will soon begin. At the closing ceremony

 The Tokyo Olympics is over and the Paralympics will soon begin.
-At the closing ceremony of the Olympics, it was impressive to see the athletes from different countries communicating with each other.
+At the closing ceremony of the Olympics, it was impressive to see athletes from different countries communicating with each other.
 In this article, I would like to introduce the unique way Japanese people communicate.

-Japanese people who don't ”hug ” but suddenly touch their bodies: a tap on the shoulder
+Japanese people who don't "hug" but suddenly touch their bodies: a tap on the shoulder

 Aizuchi

-What is the meaning of a tongue lashing?
+What is the meaning of tongue clicking?

 Aizuchi